gomorais/docker_yelp/README.md

 ## Running the project

 The start-script.sh starts the pipeline.
-It expectes the path to the .tar file containing the yelp dataset.
+It expectes the path to the .tar file containing the yelp dataset containing the files as downloaded from the source..
 After that it will start the docker-compose.
 Just run:

           ./start-script.sh {file_path}